bordoni/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.4.12 &mdash; 12 of November, 2019 =

+* Tweak: Test and update the version of WordPress FakerPress was tested up to, now on 5.3.
+* Tweak: Updated the version of fzaninotto/faker (v1.6.0 => v1.8.0)
+* Tweak: Updated the version of nesbot/carbon (1.21.0 => 1.39.1)

 = 0.4.11 &mdash; 25 of February, 2018 =